 That's why open-plan offices reduce productivity.
-Open office plans simply squeeze more employees in less space, while management hopes that'll make people collaborate more.
+Open office plans simply squeeze more employees in less space, while management hopes to make people collaborate more.
 But it doesn’t work like that.

-People at open offices need to deal with a lot of interruptions and noise.
+People in open offices need to deal with a lot of interruptions and noise.
 For instance, a guy to your right might have allergies and is constantly clearing his throat.
 A girl to your left is a smoker who coughs all the time.
 The person in front of you may interrupt everyone with bad jokes.
 To make matters worse, the non-productive employees only get louder and louder as time goes on.

 Open offices make people generally more hostile, unmotivated, and insecure.
 The research found that people in open offices: